Deconstructed Cooked Egg Eggnog – None Better!

 The meringues will keep at room temperature for a day, or in the fridge for a few days in an air-tight container.

-What Is The Best Alcohol To Use In eggnog?
+What’s The Best Alcohol To Use In Eggnog?

 Oh My Goodness!
 Where has this fabulous liquor been all my life?